Dynamically Augmented CVaR for MDPs: Properties of the Mass Transfer Problems Solved by Nature

-This section studies the problem the Nature solves at each horizon $N=1,2,\ldots$ or $N=\infty.$ The section studies problem \eqref{eqmcon} motivated by the maximization operation in equation \eqref{eqQV}.
+This section studies the problem Nature solves at each horizon $N=1,2,\ldots$ or $N=\infty.$ In particular, it studies problem \eqref{eqmcon} motivated by the maximization equation in \eqref{eqVRMDPCVQ}.
 The results of this section are self-contained.
-Continuity, monotonicity, and concavity in $y\in [0,1]$ of the function $V(x,y)$ in formula \eqref{eqmcon} are assumed because, as shown in the next section, these assumptions are satisfied by the corresponding functions in \eqref{eqQVM}.
-The main result of this section is Theorem~\ref{p1}, whose proof is provided in appendix \ref{a2}.
-This theorem is the key fact on which formula \eqref{eqkey} in Algorithm CVaR is based.
+Continuity and concavity in $y\in [0,1]$ of the function $V(x,y)$ in formula \eqref{eqmcon} are assumed because, as shown in the next section, these assumptions are satisfied by the functions $Q_N$ and $V_N$ from \eqref{eqVRMDPCVQ}.
+Tneorem~\ref{p2} is the key fact on which formula \eqref{eqkey} in Algorithm DCVaR is based.